jtcimba/braise/README.md

 # Braise

-This is a recipe manager that I am developing using React Native, PostgreSQL, and a AWS including Lambda Functions, API Gateway, RDS, Amplify, and Cognito.
+This is a recipe manager that I am developing using React Native, PostgreSQL, and AWS (Lambda Functions, API Gateway, RDS, Amplify, and Cognito).
 The main function of this project is to store recipes that I find online and write from scratch in one app where I can quickly search and sort.
 It is a work in progress.

 Below are some screenshots of the UI which I designed in Figma: